alicjakardynal/Shop_Project/README.md

 # Shop_Project

 My work is animated website modeled on the online store with snowboarding equipment.
-It has a basket with price calculation and the ability to filter products by riding style.
+There is a basket with price calculation and the ability to filter products by riding style.
 I love snowboarding that is why i had these idea of create it and how can i help to make these shopping more satisfying.

 I am working with React Javascript CSS HTML.